CSaratakij/MainBlog/content/projects/Doppelganger.md

 The whole frame cannot move further away from the screen as well by convert the edge of screen into world point and just do a quick position clamping to the edge of the focus frame.

-And the last thing is to not allow player to activate the move mode while player in the mid-air to prevent player from quickly deactivate and activate this mode while in the mid-air which allow player to make a slightly change in position of the focus frame because of how world wrapping in vertical axis behave.
+And the last thing is to not allow player to activate the move mode while player in the mid-air to prevent player from quickly deactivate and activate this mode while in the mid-air which allow player to make a slight change in position of the focus frame because of how world wrapping in vertical axis behave.

 This is not intended, feels like a cheap trick when player pull this off. \